 If the switch receives an access-denied response from the VMPS, it continues to block traffic from the MAC address to or from the port.
 The switch continues to monitor the packets directed to the port and sends a query to the VMPS when it identifies a new address.
 If the switch receives a port-shutdown response from the VMPS, it disables the port.
-The port must be manually re-enabled by using the CLI, CMS, or SNMP.
+The port must be manually re-enabled by using the device manager, CLI, Network Assistant, or SNMP.